freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 reasonable for Alice to charge for forwarding the transactions.
 For example, Alice could charge 1 dollar for every transaction she forwards.

-Offst is a system that works this way.
+Offset is a system that works this way.
 People or organizations can set up mutual credit with each other, and leverage those mutual credits to send payments to anyone in the network.
 A participant that mediates a transaction earns 1 credit.

-In Offst we call two entities that have set up together mutual credit account **friends**.
+In Offset we call two entities that have set up together mutual credit account **friends**.

 ## Setting credit limit